SSkipr/AeronauticaHelper/README.md

    python AeroHelperMain.py
    ```

-   You can also open it in a code editor (such as VS code or Pycharm) and run it there
+   You can also open it in a code editor (such as VS Code) and run it there.

   ---